-What is a Child of Divorce?
+What are Children of Divorce?

 Being a child of divorce spans a wider definition than the legal meaning.
-It covers experiences by children when their parents are legally divorced or not involved in a lasting, committed and loving relationship with each other.
+It covers experiences by children when their parents are legally divorced or not involved in a lasting, committed, and loving relationship with each other.

+What are Children of Divorce?
 Stated simply, being a child of divorce happens when the family unit does not function as a family because the child’s biological or adoptive parents no longer relate as a married couple.

 The following are three general categories of children of divorce:

-- Child of emotional divorce: A child whose parents are legally married and live together physically but are emotionally divorced.
+- Children of emotional divorce: A child whose parents are legally married and live together physically but are emotionally divorced.
 This condition usually unfolds over a span of years.
 The parents live under the same roof but their relationship is devoid of intimacy and in practice displays the earmarks of a legally divorced couple.

 - Children of parents who remain separate: A child who has a relationship with both parents, but the parents are not together, nor do they live as an emotionally married couple.